 Due to fluid changes in the current lending market, Binghamton University does not have a preferred list of lenders.
 We recommend that students research lenders and loans to find the loan product that meets their individual needs (see “Research on your own” section below).

-More on alternative loans
+More on private loans

-o Student loan consolidation may extend your repayment term, increasing your overall financial obligation.
+- Student loan consolidation may extend your repayment term, increasing your overall financial obligation.
 However, your monthly loan payments may be reduced.
 You can choose to prepay principal with no prepayment penalties, which reduces the overall cost of your loan.

--WARNING: Due to the current market, loan consolidation products are not offered by most lenders.
+- WARNING: Due to the current market, loan consolidation products are not offered by most lenders.
 Before you borrow, ask if private loan consolidation is an option.

 - It is not recommended that multiple loans be applied for as a method of securing one with the lowest rates—each application lowers credit scores by approximately 5 points.